-I’m saying this because it already happened to me quite a few times in college when I had to present my work to the class and the images on my AI file didn’t show.
+I’m saying this because it already happened to me quite a few times in college when I had to present my work to the class and the images on my Illustrator file didn’t show.
 Well, we learn best from our experience, right?

 Oh, don’t assume that when you place an image in Illustrator it’s already embedded.
 No, no, no!
 The image is linked, yes, but to embed it, there are a few extra steps.
 I mean, very simple trouble-saving extra steps.